For more information, please call 304.399.1652

 Longitudinal: Longitudinal rotations are completed independently with minimal direct oversight from a preceptor.
-Expectations and requirements of a longitudinal rotation are completed throughout the year, with evaluations of progress made on a quarterly basis.
+Expectations and requirements of a longitudinal rotation are completed throughout the year with evaluations of progress made on a quarterly basis.

 Because of the flexible nature of the residency, other rotations may be available depending on resources and interest.
 Residents attend the annual ASHP Midyear Meeting and the Great Lakes Pharmacy Resident Conference.

 The residency program is designed to produce an individual with the knowledge and ability to become a highly competent practitioner and to foster within the resident the maturity and self-confidence needed to effectively communicate that knowledge and ability.
 A teaching certificate can be obtained through Marshall University School of Pharmacy.

 Residents receive vacation, sick leave, medical insurance, professional leave/travel stipend and $150 uniform allowance.

 Time dedicated toward staffing: Every other weekend: Friday (staffing); Saturday and Sunday (clinical staffing)

 Hours: Friday: 8 a.m. to 4:30 p.m.; Saturday/Sunday, 8 a.m. – 4:30 p.m.